Thelonedevil/spout-archetype/README.md

 	cd spout-archetype
 	mvn clean install archetype:update-local-catalog

 The archetype is now installed on your local system, and can be accessed in any of the methods outlined above.
+In particular, you can be sure to use the version in your local system by running `mvn archetype:generate` with the `-DarchetypeCatalog=local` flag.